dergigi/dergigi.github.io/_posts/2018-12-20-contrasts.markdown

   - Travel
 ---

-Fire & ice.
-Bright and dark.
-Colorful and gray.
-Frozen diamonds and boiling pools heated by volcanic heat below.
+Darkness and light.
+Fire and ice.
+Water frozen like diamonds and boiling in pools due to volcanic heat below.
 Long, black nights lit up by dancing auroras.
 Iceland truly is a land of contrasts.

 There is a lot of beauty in these contrasts, and I'm grateful that we were fortunate enough to experience them.